valerijv/youtube-scraper/readme.md

 ##### Varnish cache
 Finally, you might want to consider using Varnish Cache for caching static HTML pages with your statistics.
-This is great, because it will serve HTML directly to user, not using server resources to run web service, php and database.
+This is great, because it will serve HTML directly to a user bypassing web server, php and a database.